TREBINJE Tourism

 WHAT AND WHERE TO EAT IN TREBINJE

-Trebinje is known for its fresh and traditional flavours.
-The locals proudly prepare very high-quality meat, especially lamb, veal and fish.
-You won’t find many fast-food restaurants here, because the locals appreciate the quality and authenticity of local cuisine.
-On the menus of many restaurants in Trebinje, you can find a very rich offer that includes Italian, Mexican, local cuisine, as well as a number of Herzegovinian specialities.
-In addition to the diverse offer of food, Trebinje is also known for the quality of its local wines, which makes it a great gastronomic destination.
+Trebinje is known for its fresh and traditional flavors.
+In Trebinje, you will have the opportunity to taste high-quality meat, especially lamb, veal, and fish.
+Fast food places are quite rare in this city, as the local population values quality and the authenticity of home-cooked meals.
+On the menus of many restaurants in Trebinje, you can find a very rich offer that includes Italian, Mexican, and local cuisine, as well as a variety of Herzegovina specialties.
+In addition to the diverse food offerings, Trebinje is also known for the quality of its local wines, making it a top gastronomic destination.

 View this post on Instagram